sara-nl/spiderdocs/source/Pages/storage/grid-interface.rst

 The Grid interface is recommended in cases that your project data and/or processing is tied to the Grid authentication and authorisation.
-To use the supported Grid clients on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` you need to have an X509 Grid certificate installed into your .globus directory and be a part of a Virtual Organisation (VO).
+To use the supported Grid clients on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` you need to have an X509 Grid certificate installed into your local directory and be a part of a Virtual Organisation (VO).
 Please refer to our Grid documentation page for instructions on `how to get a certificate`_ and `join a (VO)`_.